 Provenance: the answer is a row, not a vibe

-When the Head of Paid Media asks 'why did we scale that ad?', the honest answer in most AI tools is 'the model thought it was a winner.'
+When the operator asks 'why did we pull that product?', the honest answer in most AI tools is 'the model thought it was a loser.'
 That's not an answer you can take to a budget review.
-In Magistry the answer is a row — with the judge score, the evidence rows it pointed to, the executor that wrote it, and the operator who held the kill switch at that moment.
+In Magistry the answer is a row — with the trigger that fired, the evidence snapshot the agent acted on, and the cost confidence it had at that exact moment.

 {

-}Notice what's stamped on the row: the trigger that fired, the evidence it cited, and — critically — the reverse op.
+}Notice what's stamped on the row: the trigger that fired, the evidence snapshot, and the lifecycle transition it made.
 The row is self-describing.
 Six months later, no one has to reconstruct intent from logs and Slack threads.
 The intent is the record.

-This is the difference between 'we can probably undo that' and 'undo is a row you can point at.'
-A rollback that's computed after the fact is a second guess.
-A rollback that's stored with the action is a guarantee.
+This is the difference between 'we can probably undo that' and 'undo is a mechanical operation on a row you can point at.'
+Because there is no free-form action, there is no action whose undo is a guess.

 A mutable log lets you ask what the system thinks now.
 An append-only log lets you ask what it knew then.
 Audits only ever care about the second question.